Football Game Day

 Game Day Ticket Assistance and Locations

-To purchase tickets in person on game days, or for fans seeking ticketing assistance, please visit the ticket booth outside of Gate 3.
+To purchase tickets in person on game days, or for fans seeking ticketing assistance, please visit one of the two ticket booth locations for the 2023 season.

 Ticket Office Hours – During the week, the ticket office is open during business hours inside the McGugin Center.
-On game days, they open 4 hours before kick off and are located in the ticket booth outside of Gate 3.
+On game days, the ticket booth locations will open 2 hours before kick off and are located in Memorial Gym and in Lot 72B.

-Media Will Call: Media will call set-up is located inside Gate 4 of the stadium (near Kensington Garage/Memorial Gym).
+Media Will Call: Media will call set-up is located at Memorial Gym Gate 4.
 Media will call opens 2.5 hours prior to kickoff.

 Re-entry: Re-entry into FirstBank Stadium is not permitted, except in the event of a weather evacuation.